magland/surfaceview3/src/python/surfaceview3/gui/extensions/workspaceview/WorkspaceView/addModel.md

 A *model* in surfaceview3 comprises a collection of surfaces and a collection of 3D vector fields that live in the same 3D space.

-To add a model to this workspace, run a Python script on the computer running the backend provider.
+To add a model to this workspace, run a Python script on the computer running the backend service.

 Here is an example script that requires that you have access to a .vtk file in unstructured grid format: